Stick and MIG welding are two of the most commonly used processes, and they are both something beginners can learn.

 Thick Metal Stock

-For thick metal, stick welders generally get better penetration and are the better choice.
-If the metal thickness is over 3/8 of an inch, stick welders become the best choice.
+Stick welders generally get better penetration for thick metal and are the better choice.
+Stick welders become the best choice if the metal thickness is over 3/8 of an inch.

 Both forms of welding present a shock risk, and appropriate care must be taken to protect yourself.
 An electric shock can injure or kill users.

 But MIG welders also involve a bottle of compressed gas.
-They must be handled according to prevent injury as they can be dangerous.
-From falling over (they are pretty heavy!) to bursting gas lines, there are very real hazards.
+They must be handled accordingly to prevent injury as they can be dangerous.
+There are very real hazards, from falling over (they are pretty heavy!) to bursting gas lines.
 Also, a gas leak could cause asphyxiation.